frizkey/debian-buster-slim-base/README.md

 # debian-buster-slim-base
-Base debian buster slim image
+Base debian buster slim image with just enough packages for other uses